Intranet printing and CSS

 Hide page elements when printing

 Prime content of intranet page in general is process data in shape of table, graph, or edit form.
 Along with prime content there is also secondary content elements like menu, navigation, graphics.
-That secondary content has no sense on printed page.
+That secondary content has no sense in printed page.
 In fact we need to print only prime content.
 Sometimes it is useful to add caption with application name, section and other description of data to identify where page comes from.
-Few new blogs works in this way and it is pleasure to print this type of web pages.
+Some blogs works in this way and it is pleasure to print this type of web pages.

 Such a way modified page has another benefit.
 Not modified printed page usually differ in detail from page on screen (line breaks), that can make impression of untidy programmer job.
 General appearance change on the other hand, confirms programmer effort.